warmshowers/Warmshowers.org/assets/development_docs/ws_development_env.md

 This is where [Drush Rebuild](https://drupal.org/project/rebuild) can help you.
-Since you have already configured a Drush alias for `@warmshowers.dev`, you can install Drush Rebuild with `drush dl rebuild`.
+Since you have already configured a Drush alias for `@warmshowers.dev`, you can install Drush Rebuild with `drush dl rebuild-7.x-1.7` (or higher revision).
 Run `drush cc drush` then `drush rebuild --version` to check that the extension was installed correctly.

 Now type `drush @warmshowers.dev st` to verify that your alias works.
 If that's good, then type `drush rebuild @warmshowers.local` (add the `--verbose` flag if you'd like more output).
 This will use the Drush script at `assets/rebuild/import-db.php` to (1) drop the existing database, (2) create a new database, (3) import the SQL dump from Dropbox, and then (4) enable modules, set variables, define permissions, and finally log you in to your local environment.

 You can easily customize the rebuild config by creating a `local.rebuild.yaml`